IJW2021/MyPortfolio/SEPM/Unit08.md

 ![Logo](Images/Diary.png)
 ### Week Eight [Hebdomada Octo]

-So we have reached week eight allready scary how fast the module is progressing this week has been a week of looking at data structures in Python an Intersting topic and one that will be useful outside of just the SEPM module and those bits of content and knowledge tend at least in moy opinion are the bits of content I enjoy learning as thay can be applied to new situations and make me a better developer / IT Subject Matter Expert.
+So we have reached week eight already scary how fast the module is progressing this week has been a week of looking at data structures in Python an Interesting topic and one that will be useful outside of just the SEPM module and those bits of content and knowledge tend at least in my opinion are the bits of content I enjoy learning as they can be applied to new situations and make me a better developer / IT Subject Matter Expert.

 ## Excerise